 In 1635, Puritan settlers established the country’s first public school in Massachusetts and, thus, started the idea of education being a great equalizer.
 In 1848, the Bay State’s first-ever education secretary – and the first in the United States, too – Horace Mann further cemented the ideal with his motto that education is a “great equalizer of the conditions of men.”

-But as times changed, education became subject to descriptors that made education inferior to other forms.
-This was, unfortunately, true for “trade education,” “vocational education,” and “technical education” that were seen as inferior to bachelor’s degrees.
+As times changed, education became subject to descriptors that made education inferior to other forms.
+This was, unfortunately, true for “trade education,” “vocational education,” and “technical education” which were seen as inferior to bachelor’s degrees.
 The designation “higher education” given to four-year colleges and universities also spread the idea of a trade education’s inferiority.

 Furthermore, the rising costs of a four-year college degree combined with stagnant wages were the catalyst for change.
 In the 30 years between 1988 and 2018, college tuition increased by a whopping 213% at public institutions and 129% at private universities.
 But the average wages for the majority of Americans barely moved, if not remained stagnant.